ThembaTman0/Portfolio/README.md

 ## <img src="imgs/git-fork-svgrepo-com.svg" width="30" height="30"> Cloning / Forking

 Please review the [license](LICENSE.txt) and remove all of my personal information (resume, blog posts, images, etc.).
+* Please do not copy it directly.
+* Crediting the author is appreciated.